Digitally Wise...Dreams Realized

 Using Twitter, Facebook and LinkedIn for Talent Experts

-One of the most pronounced trends in social media adoption today is without doubt the drive by corporates to incorporate social recruiting approaches as a key element in their hiring strategies.
+One of the most pronounced trends in social media adoption today is, without a doubt, the drive by corporates to incorporate social recruiting approaches as a key element in their hiring strategies.

 some quick social recruiting tips for social recruiting newbies – or those wanting a quick sanity check on whether they’re doing things right…